Have you ever searched for your product or service and stared longingly at that #1 spot on the search engine result page?

 1. Update Your On-Page SEO.

 If you haven’t already gotten up to speed on the changes in Google search engine page result pages themselves, now is the time to update your pages to reflect these improvements.

 You could include another word or phrase in your page titles to have long tail keywords that describe your products or services more effectively, or provide more context to a blog.

 In addition, the character limit for meta descriptions

 You can use this higher character limit to update your meta descriptions to have a call to action or relevant keywords to encourage more consumers to click on your page.

 Furthermore, if you have not updated your page content in a while, refresh your page to include more educational information, current

-Put More Time into Outreach
+2. Put More Time into Outreach.

-You spend plenty of time and resources into creating your content, but how much of it do you spend on putting your content out there?
+You spend plenty of time and resources on creating your content, but how much of it do you spend on putting your content out there?

-This can include boosting the amount of your daily or weekly social media posts, signing up for PR websites like PRNewswire or PR.com and reaching out to new media or blog partners.
+This can include boosting the amount of your daily or weekly social media posts, signing up for PR websites, or reaching out to new media or blog partners.